 OCTOBER 14, 2012

 - 1 skein Swans Island Bulky, naturally dyed colors are 100% Organic Merino and undyed colors (Natural, Oatmeal and Seasmoke) are 85% Organic Merino and 15% Alpaca.
-(This color is Oatmeal).
+Each skein is 130 yards/ 100 grams; approximately 130 yards required of Swans Island Bulky or another worsted weight yarn.
+We used the color Oatmeal.

 - Jumbo Locking Stitch Markers, 3 total (optional)

-4 stitches and 6 rows = 1 inch in stockinette stitch
+16 stitches and 24 rows = 4 inches in stockinette stitch

 Place a marker and join for working in the round, being careful not to twist the stitches.